Festivals are an essential part of summer for me.

 My friend Julia also works in the healing fields and she offered to take some of my things in her car for me, including my two (very heavy) homeopathy books.
 Not having to carry those made a huge difference to my journey.

 Julia was not the only person who offered to take things to Glastonbury for me.
-Last year was my first time at Glastonbury and I posted on my local mothers’ email group for advice and recommendations.
+Last year was my first time at Glastonbury and I posted on a local email group for advice and recommendations.

 Maddie came forward, sending a thoughtful list of tips that really helped me make the most of my time there.
 She offered to bring things for me this year too.
 I was really touched by that.